valeriadamante/cmssw/RecoTauTag/HLTProducers/test/README.md

 *  git clone git@github.com:cms-data/RecoTauTag-TrainingFiles.git RecoTauTag/TrainingFiles

 To get a user configuration file with the paths you need run the command: HLTriggerFirstPath,HLT_DoubleMediumChargedIsoPFTauHPS35_Trk1_eta2p1_Reg_v4,HLTGlobalPFTauHPSSequence,HLTriggerFinalPath --unprescale --cff > HLTrigger/Configuration/python/HLT_User_cff.py

-\n \t please, check that all the paths have been correctly saved in the file CMSSW_12_1_0_pre3/src/HLTrigger/Configuration/HLT_User_cff.py *  otherwise you have to manually add all the missing paths (and the dependent sequences)
+please, check that all the paths have been correctly saved in the file CMSSW_12_1_0_pre3/src/HLTrigger/Configuration/HLT_User_cff.py *  otherwise you have to manually add all the missing paths (and the dependent sequences)

 ## Run the L2TauNNTag test
 You need to authenticate to run the test command since it exploits files that are saved on store.
 So you need to run the command: